 Standing in the middle of the fairytale-esque foyer was operations manager Mutaib Zahoor Mir, whose extensive background in business keeps this jewel box running smoothly.
 Shortly after, we were joined by lead curator and marketing director Mariia Volodchenko.

 Mariia graduated with an architecture degree and pursued a Masters in the same.
 How did she find her way into the world of antiques, then?
 Mariia, who arrived in Dubai eight years ago, observed a sparse and uninspired art history scene in the city.
-Her mission was simple; to bring the beauty of antiquities she had witnessed in her travels around the European continent to Dubai residents.
+Her mission was simple; to bring the beauty of antiques she had witnessed in her travels around the European continent to Dubai residents.

 “Imagine yourself somewhere in Europe.
 Anywhere you go, you will find historical sites, museums and galleries, auction houses, flea markets - you name it,”